Innovation: an overused and ignored word

 Innovation is about introducing something new (or change something into new).
 Used in its precise context, it works well.
 But how often to companies, products or services that are described in copy or when a keynote speaker is gracing the stage or sitting opposite Kochie on whatever morning program he is on and purport themselves to be innovative when what they are doing isn’t new at all?

 And if someone is skipping your text, they aren’t going to totally absorb your message.
-And if you’re trying to stay front of mind in your potential customers and clients, you want them to remember your message!
+If you’re trying to stay front of mind in your potential customers and clients, you want them to remember your message!

 Instead of innovation, try these terms:

-But it’s not enough just to use these words.
+But it’s not enough just to use these words when copywriting

 You must take it a step further and explain exactly why you/your product/your service are those things to connect with your audience and convince them that you are the one for them.